devanshisaraf/Customer-Market-Segmentation-using-Unsupervised-Machine-Learning/README.md

 # Customer Market Segmentation using Unsupervised Machine Learning

-This repository contains my completed guided project from Coursera's "Unsupervised Machine Learning for Customer Market Segmentation."
-In this project, I applied unsupervised learning techniques to segment a customer market, identifying distinct groups of customers based on their purchasing behavior and other characteristics.
+This repository contains a completed project on applying unsupervised learning techniques to segment a customer market.
+The goal was to identify distinct customer groups based on their purchasing behavior and other characteristics.

 ## Project Overview